 But why an inverter specifically?

-At this point, an inverter is the only major piece of a solar (plus storage!) installation that Tesla doesn’t currently produce in house.
-They already manufacture solar panels (both the solar roof and regular solar panels, though the relationship with solar panel manufacturer Panasonic at their Buffalo gigafactory remains a bit up in the air according to media reports).
-They already manufacture batteries (the Powerall 2), as well as all of the components that link the battery to the rest of your solar panel system, like the Gateway and their Automatic Transfer Switch (ATS).
-This means that by manufacturing their own inverter, Tesla has now brough all parts of a solar plus storage system under one roof.
+At the time of their announcement, an inverter was the only major piece of a solar (plus storage!) installation that Tesla didn’t produce in-house.
+They already manufactured solar panels (both the solar roof and regular solar panels, though the relationship with solar panel manufacturer Panasonic at their Buffalo gigafactory remains a bit up in the air according to media reports).
+However, they are now no longer manufacturing their own solar roofs and solar panels.

 What’s more, Tesla already has experience with power control systems and inverters: they’ve manufactured and refined the inverter that’s included inside Powerwall energy storage systems over the last 5+ years.
 Additionally, Tesla manages the largest fleet of solar systems in the US, meaning they have experience both installing and maintaining many different brands and types of inverters.
 As a result, Tesla must believe they already have the technical know-how and ability to design a cost-effective, reliable, standalone solar inverter in addition to the storage inverter they’ve been making for years.